-This ricotta toast recipe is made with crunchy toasted sourdough bread, creamy whole milk ricotta cheese, grilled ripe peaches, crunchy pistachios, fresh mint and drizzled with peach glaze.
+This ricotta toast recipe with grilled peaches is made with crunchy toasted sourdough bread, creamy whole milk ricotta cheese, grilled ripe peaches, crunchy pistachios, fresh mint and drizzled with peach glaze.

 Open faced sandwiches have become very popular recipes.
 Rightfully so, they are quick, easy and so satisfying.
 Especially since the topping possibilities are endless.
 The toast can be simple with just ricotta cheese and a drizzle of honey.
 Or it can be gourmet toast with more toppings and specific flavor combinations.
 We love easy recipes that taste sophisticated.